Website privacy notice

 - attendance at University events.

-When you provide us with your contact details you will be asked whether you wish to receive any further communications from us.
+When you provide us with your contact details you may be asked whether you wish to receive any further communications from us.

 We will ensure that all personal data you supply is held in accordance with data protection law.
 We do not sell or otherwise transfer personal data to any third parties unless you have consented to this or this is permitted by law.